junxit/us-congress-code/title-16/chapter-15b/sec-941f.md

 # § 941f.
 Reports

-- **(a)** *In general* Not later than December 31, 2021, the Director shall submit to the Committee on Resources of the House of Representatives and the Committee on Environment and Public Works of the Senate a report that describes—
+- **(a)** *In general* Not later than December 31, 2021, and not later than December 31, 2027, the Director shall submit to the Committee on Natural Resources of the House of Representatives and the Committee on Environment and Public Works of the Senate a report that describes, with respect to the period covered by the report—
   - **(1)** actions taken to solicit and review proposals under section 941c of this title;
   - **(2)** the results of proposals implemented under section 941c of this title; and
   - **(3)** progress toward the accomplishment of the goals specified in section 941d of this title.
-- **(b)** *Public access to data* For each of fiscal years 2016 through 2020, the Director shall make available through a public access website of the Department information that describes—
+- **(b)** *Public access to data* For each of fiscal years 2023 through 2028, the Director shall make available through a public access website of the Department information that describes—
   - **(1)** actions taken to solicit and review proposals under section 941c of this title;
   - **(2)** the results of proposals implemented under section 941c of this title;
   - **(3)** progress toward the accomplishment of the goals specified in section 941d of this title;